From the outside, this looks like a mock-barn style church building, rather ordinary frankly, but take a look inside for some concrete wow factor.

-Considering the rustic appearance to the exterior, it’s a marvelous transition from the outer world to the heavenly residence of saints within.
+Considering the rustic appearance of the exterior, it’s a marvellous transition from the outer world to the heavenly residence of saints within.

 The tall crucifix on the wall above the altar shows the figure carved in black wood on a copper cross, and the work of Jack Trowbridge.

 Saint Richard was the Bishop of Chichester, and is today the patron saint of Sussex, so the church in Haywards Heath, in Sussex is appropriate.
 Since 2007, his translated saint’s day, 16 June, has been celebrated as Sussex Day.